grimasod/json-to-vue/README.md

 const cmsContent = ref(getContent('local'))
 ```

-Alternatively, you can use dynamic imports by traversing the JSON content and extracting the component names.
-They still need to be registered with JsonToVue using `registerComponents`
+Alternatively, if you have a lot of components and want to use dynamic imports, that can be done by traversing the JSON content and extracting the component names.

+Those components still need to be registered with JsonToVue using `registerComponents`

+In this example, we use [`defineAsyncComponent`](https://vuejs.org/api/general.html#defineasynccomponent), which has certain [limitations](https://github.com/rollup/plugins/tree/master/packages/dynamic-import-vars#limitations) when dynamic imports contain a concatenated string.

+In this case, we only dynamically import components that are in a `library` subdirectory of the components folder that this file is located in.

+MyCMSDynamicImports.js
 ```
 import { defineAsyncComponent } from 'vue'
 import { useJsonToVue } from 'json-to-vue'